10 enrichment ideas for your dog - The Gibbons House

 1 .
 Lick mats

-Make sure you get a good quality lick mat as cheap ones can break if your dog tries to use their teeth instead of their tongue, speaking from experience!
-In addition, I suggest getting a lick mat with suction cups on the base, or you can get ‘stations’ that lick mats can sit in so that they don’t skate across the floor and end up lost under the sofa for weeks.
+In addition, I suggest getting a lick mat with suction cups on the base, or using a station that the mat can sit in, so it doesn’t skate across the floor and end up lost under the sofa.
+Again, I speak from experience.

 Some fun things to spread on the lick mat are: